 TCS differs from Tax Deducted at Source (TDS): TDS is collected by the employer at the time of salary payment, while TCS, on the other hand, is collected only during the transaction of specified goods or services.
 The amount collected through TCS can be claimed as a tax credit by the buyer and can be used to offset liability for other taxes, such as income tax.

 TCS on remittances was initially introduced in the Union Budget 2020.
-In this previous regulation, 5% TCS was applied once LRS transactions crossed INR 7 Lakh or when the source of funds was an education loan.
+Under the old regime, 5% TCS was applied once LRS transactions crossed INR 7 lakh or when the source of funds was an education loan.

 What are the new TCS rates?